King’s Day — Formerly Known As Queen’s Day

 Note that there will be no public transport in the center of Amsterdam during this day.
 This includes taxis, Uber, ViaVan — and even private cars.

 The ferries between Amsterdam Noord and the rest of the city will continue to operate throughout the day.

 Buses and trams will continue to operate as well, but in the area indicated above.
 Most lines that normally pass through the center of town are rerouted during the day.
-See this map, King’s Day Amsterdam Public Transport (PDF), for an overview of rerouted bus- and tramlines — as well as metro and train station that are closed for the day.
+See the map below for an overview of rerouted bus- and tramlines — as well as metro and train station that are closed for the day.

 Taxis are not allowed to enter the center of Amsterdam either.